robaru/sofamyroom/roomsim_mod/source/README.md

 The format of the field `receiver().description` is the following:
 ```
-'RECEIVER_ID PATH_TO_HRTF_FILE interp=interp_value norm=norm_value fs=fs_value'
+'RECEIVER_ID PATH_TO_HRTF_FILE interp=interp_value norm=norm_value resampling=resampling_value'
 ```
 `RECEIVER_ID` must be `SOFA`. `PATH_TO_HRTF_FILE` is the relative or absolute path to your `.sofa` file.
 The following values are:
 * `interp`: Roomsim can look up the HRTF that is closest to the given coordinates or it can interpolate the neighboring HRTFs to obtain the desired HRTF. `interp_value` can be T[RUE], t[rue], 1 (interpolation is active), or F[ALSE], f[alse], 0 (interpolation is not performed).
 Words in square brackets are optional, Roomsim just looks for the first character.
 *  `norm`: Roomsim can normalize HRTF data. `norm_value` behaves just like  `interp_value`, described above.
-*  `fs`: Roomsim can resample the HRTF data according to  `fs_value`. `fs_value` must be a positive integer, greater than 0.
+*  `resampling`: Roomsim can resample the HRTF data according to  the sampling frequency defined in `options.fs`. `resampling_value` behaves just like `interp_value` and `norm_value`, described above.

 All the options described above are optional.
 If not set, interpolation, normalization and resampling are not performed.
 Unrecognized options are skipped.
+If options are repeated, only the last one is used.

 ### Examples
 All the examples proposed below are valid: